postsharp/Metalama.Documentation/content/conceptual/aspects/ordering.md

 # Ordering aspects

-When multiple aspect classes are defined, the order of their execution becomes critical.
+When multiple aspect classes are defined, the execution order becomes critical.

 ## Concepts

 ### Per-project ordering

+> [!NOTE]
-In Metalama, the execution order of aspects is static.
-Defining the execution order is primarily the responsibility of the aspect library author, not the users of the aspect library.
+> Defining the execution order is the primary responsibility of the aspect library author, not the users of the aspect library.
+Aspect libraries that know about each other should set their execution order properly to avoid user confusion.

 Each aspect library should define the execution order of the aspects it introduces.
 This order should consider not only other aspects within the same library but also aspects defined in referenced aspect libraries.